Experiments That Yielded Fruit

 I had already been starting tomato plants from seed for some of my gardening clients— my favorite varieties including Brad’s Atomic Grape, Tim’s Taste of Paradise, and Red Grape.

 I got some viable seeds which I grew the next year, and I was hooked!
-I started reading tomato breeding blogs and research papers and learning about tomato genetics and looking for the best tomato varieties to use as parents for new varieties.
+I began reading tomato breeding blogs and research papers and learning about tomato genetics and looking for the best tomato varieties to use as parents for new varieties.

 In doing breeding work, I realized that I have a very particular taste and interest, and after learning more and growing hundreds of varieties of tomatoes, I found several main projects that continue to pull me forward: Large “tangerine orange” tomatoes, Grape tomatoes of all colors, and Micro Dwarfs with interesting leaves (variegated, light green, woolly).